DimitrisPapac/Optrand-PVSS/README.md

 # Optrand-PVSS

-A library supporting the operations from the publicly verifiable secret sharing scheme from the [Optrand](https://eprint.iacr.org/2022/193.pdf) protocol.
+A library supporting the operations from the publicly verifiable secret sharing (PVSS) scheme from the [Optrand](https://eprint.iacr.org/2022/193.pdf) protocol.
 Written purely in Rust and intended to be used as a core cryptographic component of the upcoming GRandLine Distributed Randomness Beacon Protocol.

 This library is released under the Apache v2 License (see License).